 In addition, DCA's Supportive Housing Policy reflects HUD's and the DOJ's intent that public entities administer services, programs, and activities in the most integrated setting appropriate to the needs of qualified individuals with disabilities.

-DCA will not find the new constructions of congregate housing for persons with a disability.
+DCA will not fund the new constructions of congregate housing for persons with a disability.
 To that end, DCA will focus on the creation of affordable, supportive housing options in Integrated Settings.
 New construction projects must provide housing for persons with a disability in an Integrated Setting.
 DCA will periodically assess this policy to ensure that the current strategy is consistent with Federal and State policy.
+DCA will fund the preservation of existing affordable housing for persons with a disability.

-- Narrative stating how the ELI population will be served - Applicants must provide a commitment of services - 6) Leveraging (20 points): Given the 30% AMI income targeting requirements, viable developments will likely require additional sources of funding.
-Funding or assistance provided must be binding and unconditional except as set forth in this section.
+- Narrative stating how the ELI population will be served - Applicants must provide a commitment of services - 6) Leveraging (up to 20 points): Given the 30% AMI income targeting requirements, viable developments will likely require additional sources of funding.
+Funding or assistance provided must be binding and unconditional.
+DCA will require that any funding or assistance subordinate to the use restrictions in the Land Use Restriction agreement that are required to reflect NHTF requirements.